rovner/screenshot-assert/README.md

 - Possibility to ignore different diffs by element, area or diff hash code.
 - Allure report [integration](https://github.com/allure-framework/allure2/tree/master/plugins/screen-diff-plugin) from
   the box.
-- Easy customization for any part.
+- Easy customization of any part.
+- Possibility to take whole page screenshots on mobile devices.

 ### Dependency